MTtankkeo/flutter_touch_ripple/README.md

 ),
 ```

-Referance to the appropriate code to implement page movement with this code
+Refer to the appropriate code to implement page behavior with this code.

 ```dart
 TouchRipple(